sccn/sccn.github.io/workshops/Online_EEGLAB_Workshop.md

     by Christian Kothe.
 -   [Imaging human agency with Mobile brain/body imaging (MoBI) and the Mobilab toolbox (Scott Makeig)](http://sccn.ucsd.edu/eeglab/Online_EEGLAB_Workshop/EEGLAB12_MoBI.html)

-## <span style="color: darkred">Matlab and matrix operations tutorials</span>
+## <span style="color: darkred">MATLAB and matrix operations tutorials</span>

-If you are new to Matlab or need a refresher please consult the material on the [Getting started with Matlab page](/workshops/tutorial_matlab)
+If you are new to MATLAB or need a refresher please consult the material on the [Getting started with MATLAB page](/workshops/tutorial_matlab)

-**IMPORTANT NOTE:** The practical portions of the workshop are largely dedicated to writing EEGLAB Matlab scripts, so if you are not yet able to understand Matlab syntax, you will not be able to make good use of these sections.
+**IMPORTANT NOTE:** The practical portions of the workshop are largely dedicated to writing EEGLAB MATLAB scripts, so if you are not yet able to understand MATLAB syntax, you will not be able to make good use of these sections.

 ## <span style="color: darkred">Relevant publications demonstrating EEGLAB capabilities</span>